Generate:Biomedicines

-Generate:Biomedicines is a biotechnology company founded in 2018 and headquartered in Cambridge, Massachusetts.
+Generate:Biomedicines is a biotechnology company founded in 2018 and headquartered in Somerville, Massachusetts.
 It specializes in using machine learning to design and optimize proteins for therapeutic applications, with a focus on immunology, oncology, and infectious diseases.

 History

-Generate:Biomedicines was founded in 2018 by Molly Gibson and Gevorg Grigoryan under the support of Flagship Pioneering.
+Generate:Biomedicines was founded in 2018 by Flagship Pioneering.
 The company was established to develop a data-driven approach to understanding the relationship between protein sequence and function with the aim of creating novel proteins for therapeutic purposes.
-Gibson, trained in computational and systems biology, emphasized the potential of machine learning to replace traditional trial and error drug discovery methods.

 The company operated in stealth mode until its public unveiling on September 10, 2020.
 At that time, Generate announced its focus on using machine learning algorithms and big data to design biological compounds targeting multiple diseases, including SARS-CoV-2, the virus causing COVID-19.
 Its computational platform integrated vast datasets of protein structures and genetic sequences to develop governing rules for designing new proteins.

 In March 2021, Mike Nally, formerly of Merck, joined as chief executive officer to advance the company's technology and operational capabilities.
 Under his leadership, Generate expanded its infrastructure and initiated multiple strategic collaborations.

 By 2023, Generate had raised financing, including a $273 million Series C round, the largest biotech Series C of the year.
 These funds supported the company's first-in-human clinical trial for GB-0669, a monoclonal antibody targeting a conserved region of the SARS-CoV-2 spike protein, and its pipeline of 17 programs spanning immunology, infectious disease, and oncology.

 In September 2024, Generate secured a partnership with Novartis, potentially worth over $1 billion, to leverage its generative artificial intelligence (AI) platform for the development of protein therapeutics.
 This agreement included $65 million in upfront payments and equity, along with milestone payments and royalties.